ShresthaRajat/mgarden/content/Cloud Computing/AWS/Networking/AWS Site-to-Site VPN.md

 **VGW** is deployed with an AWS VPN (which is an managed IPSec Service).
 Then the VPN connection supports static routes/ BGP peering.
 The route tables in subnets are also pointed towards the VGW to make this setup work.

-Also used as a backup connection to a Direct Connect [[Cloud Computing/AWS/Networking/DX]]
+Also used as a backup connection to a Direct Connect [DX](Cloud%20Computing/AWS/Networking/DX.md)

 ![](Attachments/Pasted%20image%2020230311181627.png)